 \end{itemize}

-To address the issues outlined above, this paper adopts a qualitative research approach that integrates complementary perspectives from interviews and autoethnography.
-Drawing on 18 interviews with robotaxi's users, and 22 instances of first-person ride experiences conducted across three cities, this study systematically examines user experiences in real-world robotaxi contexts.
+To address the RQs outlined above, this work adopted a qualitative approach that integrates complementary perspectives from interviews and autoethnography.
+Drawing on 18 interviews with robotaxi users and 22 instances of first-person ride experiences conducted across three cities with robotaxi commercial programs in China, the study combined participants' reflective accounts with the researchers' situated, experiential observations, enabling a more comprehensive understanding of user experiences in real-world robotaxi contexts.

-We found that initial adoption is largely driven by low cost, recommendation from acquaintances, and curiosity toward the novelty of robotaxi (RQ1).
-After use, participants report a set of distinctive advantages, such as a sense of agency both in perceived operational control and in psychological feelings of freedom and ownership, the perceived consistency of robotaxi behavior and standardized ride quality across trips, and the service’s transparency around routing and pricing.
-At the same time, users encounter persistent challenges.
-One of the most salient frictions is limited flexibility (e.g., over cautions and conservative driving behavior, and fixed pick-up and drop-off parking behavior).
-Participants also describe gaps in transparency (e.g., temporal, operational, and financial transparency), practical management issues (e.g., vehicle hygiene), concerns about system robustness (e.g., robustness in unusual or edge-case road conditions), and uncertainty about how to respond to emergencies (e.g., inadequate user education and support) (RQ2).
+We found that initial robotaxi adoption was largely driven by low cost, recommendations from acquaintances, and curiosity toward the novelty of robotaxi (RQ1).
+After use, participants reported a set of distinctive advantages, such as a sense of agency both in perceived operational control and in psychological feelings of freedom and ownership, the perceived consistency of robotaxi behavior and standardized ride quality across trips, and the service's transparency around routing and pricing.
+At the same time, users encountered persistent challenges.
+One of the most salient frictions was limited flexibility across over-cautious and conservative driving and fixed pick-up and drop-off parking.
+Participants also described gaps in transparency (e.g., temporal, operational, and financial transparency), practical management issues (e.g., vehicle hygiene), concerns about system robustness (e.g., robustness in unusual or edge-case road conditions), and uncertainty about how to respond to emergencies (e.g., inadequate user education and support) as critical challenges of robotaxi adoption (RQ2).